 As the congregation's membership grew, so did the need for a full-time rabbi.
-Dr. Enoch H. Kronheim, z"l, became the congregation's first full-time rabbi in January 1946.
+After the insightful leadership of Rabbi Hans Zucker and Dr. Manfred Strauss, Dr. Enoch H. Kronheim, z"l, became the congregation's first full-time rabbi in January 1946.
 Two years later, the first confirmation exercises, with two confirmands, were held.

 In October 1950, the congregation purchased the Heights Presbyterian Church at Mayfield and Pryer roads in Cleveland Heights and changed its name to the Mayfield Temple.
 It became a member of the United Synagogues of America in 1957.
 Jacob Shtull, z"l, was installed as Rabbi in 1958.
 In 1959, the congregation inaugurated its first religious school.

 Mayfield Temple and Hillcrest Synagogue B'nai Israel merged in 1970 and moved into their building on Lander Road in Mayfield Heights.
 Again, its name changed, this time to Mayfield Hillcrest Synagogue, with the Hebrew name Shaarey Tikvah - B'nai Israel.